Nef10/SwiftBeanCount/Sources/SwiftBeanCountCLI/SwiftBeanCountCLI.docc/SwiftBeanCountCLI.md

 * `tax-slips` - Outputs expected tax slips
 * `taxable-sales` - Outputs capital gains from taxable sales

-For detailed information about the available commands and options, use the generated CLI reference pages or run `swiftbeancount help <subcommand>`.
+For detailed information about the available commands and options, run `swiftbeancount help <subcommand>`, or view the full reference: <doc:swiftbeancount>

 ## Installation